| Danae Brissonnet, on scaffolding, upper left |

 How did this all come about?
 Well, as we understand it, Pangeaseed is the

-parent organization promoting the idea in various locations around the
+parent organisation promoting the idea in various locations around the

 world.
 The local feet-on-the-street coordinators,

-such as Carolina Marin, are associated with an organization called Visual
+such as Carolina Marin, are associated with Visual

 Junkies.
 These are the folks who